What opportunities and risks are in trade between Armenia, Azerbaijan, and Georgia?

 - External sanctions or diplomatic shifts can affect trade regulations and financial flows.

-- Azerbaijan’s energy-driven economy generates higher trade volume than Armenia and Georgia.
+- Azerbaijan’s energy-driven economy generates significantly larger trade volumes than those of Armenia and Georgia.

 - Differences in economic power could create concerns about dependency among smaller economies.